dechov/gutenpride/README.md

 ### Todo

-- transform to and from core/image block
+- Transform to and from core/image block
-- transform from paste, matching vega or vega-lite schema
+- Transform from paste, matching Vega or Vega-Lite schema
-- renderer attribute (svg or canvas)
+- "renderer" attribute (svg or canvas)
-- align attribute
+- "align" attribute
-- size attributes
+- Size attributes
-- support spec URL instead of only JSON
+- Support spec URL instead of only JSON
-- support externally setting vega signals
+- Support externally setting Vega signals
-- codemirror for JSON editing?
+- Codemirror for JSON editing?